-A student organization is eligible for registration if

-- 1. three or more students sign its application for registration; - 2. it limits membership to students, faculty members, and staff members of the University; - 3. it does not deny membership on the basis of race, color, religion, national origin, gender, age, disability, citizenship, veteran status, sexual orientation, gender identity, or gender expression, except that - A. a registered student organization created primarily for religious purposes may restrict the right to vote or hold office to persons who subscribe to the registered student organization's statement of faith; and - B. a registered student organization may restrict membership based on the provisions of Title IX of the Education Amendments of 1972; - 4. there are no bars, including financial against the registered student or sponsored student organization; - 5. it is not under a disciplinary sanction prohibiting registration; and - 6. it conducts its affairs in accordance with local, state, and federal laws, the Regents' Rules and Regulations, University regulations, and administrative rules.
+- a.
+A student organization is eligible for registration if - 1. ten or more students, three of which are identified as officers, sign its application for registration; - 2. it limits membership to students, faculty members, and staff members of the University; - 3. it does not deny membership on the basis of race, color, religion, national origin, gender, age, disability, citizenship, veteran status, sexual orientation, gender identity, or gender expression, except that - A. a registered student organization created primarily for religious purposes may restrict the right to vote or hold office to persons who subscribe to the registered student organization's statement of faith; and - B. a registered student organization may restrict membership based on the provisions of Title IX of the Education Amendments of 1972; - 4. there are no bars, including financial against the registered student or sponsored student organization; - 5. it is not under a disciplinary sanction prohibiting registration; and - 6. it conducts its affairs in accordance with local, state, and federal laws, the Regents' Rules and Regulations, University regulations, and administrative rules.